Summary

 Transhumanism is a philosophy that focuses on the scientific and technological advances changing our lives and their potential effects to transform humanity’s future for the better.
 It promotes an interdisciplinary approach evaluating both the opportunities these technologies offer and their potential dangers.
 Over the past three decades, transhumanism has developed into a world movement seeking to improve the human condition: reducing or eliminating suffering, disease, mortality, ignorance, and aggression.

 Transhumanism strives to overcome innate constructs of fear and stagnant thinking, biases that hinder our full potential, and social and national conflicts.
 There is a great need for the humanitarian perspective that transhumanism delivers in its aim to understand the problems humanity faces and to proactively pursue solutions to our problems.
 It is crucial to be informed about the benefits, consequences, and challenges we face with exponential advances in science and technology.
 In support of this aim, transhumanists advocate for and offer access to reliable knowledge to benefit people at all levels of society.
 Knowledge liberates us from false authority, provides us with the power to flourish, and enables us to be wise about what is best for ourselves and our society.
 Without such knowledge, humanity could suffer a very dangerous loss.
-Transhumanism is an important worldview that must be better understood.
+Transhumanism is an important worldview that must be better understood (Vita-More, 2024).

 Philosophical Issue